ces0157/Flight_software_blue/README.md

    `python3 format.py`
 6. You should now have an .img file in your directory.
 If you want to see that the partition was formatted correclty go to [little-fs-disk-image-viewer](https://tniessen.github.io/littlefs-disk-img-viewer/) to visualize your results.

-## For more detailed documentation see the
+## More documentation
+For more documentation, see the documentation folder where we have more documents on building a support backage, creating a project from an XSA file, and working with different but similar DEMO's